MicrosoftDocs/ai-builder/ai-builder-docs/share-your-experience.md

 ## Join the discussion

 Read and post in the [AI Builder forum](https://go.microsoft.com/fwlink/?linkid=2092048).
-Before you post a new question, search the discussion forum to see whether your question already has been answered.
+Before you post a new question, search the discussion forum to see whether your question is already answered.

 ### See also